jeremyckahn/shifty/README.md

 ## Per-tween custom easing functions

-You are not limited to attaching functions to `Tweenable.prototype.formula`.
+You are not limited to attaching functions to `Tweenable.formulas`.
 You can also supply a custom easing curve directly to a `tween()` call:

 ````javascript